lmmeng/rfid2ln/README.md

 UID0..UID6 as b0..b6.
 The ADDR_H & ADDR_L are the sensor address bytes (range 1..4095).

-<a name="hardware"></a>
-<h2><a id="hardware" class="anchor" href="#hardware" aria-hidden="true"><span class="octicon octicon-link"></span></a>Hardware</h2>

-To connect the Arduino board to the Loconet (R) bus, use the LocoNet interface presented on mrrwa.org (http://mrrwa.org/loconet-interface/).

-The connections between the Arduino and the MFRC522 board are described in the code (and on MFRC522 library's site  at https://github.com/miguelbalboa/rfid).

-<a name="functional description"></a>
-<h2><a id="to-do" class="anchor" href="#func-desc" aria-hidden="true"><span class="octicon octicon-link"></span></a>Small functional description</h2>
 Because this interface is desined to work with Rocrail as the LocoIO does, it has a board address (default 88) and a sensor address (addr_h, addr_l, default 0-1).
 The configuring/programming of the board can be done using the LocoIO programming facility of Rocrail; for the sensor address, the Port1 should be used.
-To keep the compatibility with Rocrail, the sensor address range is 0..4095, and sensor address codification is matched to the Rocrail one.
+To keep the compatibility with Rocrail, the sensor address range is 0..4095 and sensor address codification is matched to the Rocrail one.

 <a name="user-content-license"></a>
 <h2><a id="user-content-license" class="anchor" href="#license" aria-hidden="true"><span class="octicon octicon-link"></span></a>License</h2>